 - To buy more data: Under "Buy data," tap the offer you want.
 Then tap Buy.

 - To control notifications: Under "Notifications," turn the kinds of notifications on or off.

 Tip: If you get a notification that you're low on data, tap Add more data.
-Your "Mobile data plan" setting will open.
+Your "Device plans" setting will open.

-If you don't see the "Mobile data plan" setting
+If you don't see the "Device plans" setting

 Your carrier likely doesn't work with this service.
 Contact your carrier for info.

 If you can’t buy mobile data through your settings app